 Q: Now that Sonia Sotomayor has been named a candidate to the Supreme Court, I have a question: Is she a “Latina” or a “Hispanic”?
 The talking heads on television have been using those two words interchangeably.
 She was born in the Bronx, but her roots are from Puerto Rico.

 A: The short answer is that a case could be made for using either one.
-If I had to choose between them, however, I’d go with “Latina.”
-Here’s my reasoning.
+If we had to choose between them, however, we’d go with “Latina.”
+Here’s our reasoning.

 The noun “Hispanic” (derived from Hispania, Latin for the Iberian Peninsula) is considered the more far-reaching term, referring to a male or female person who has roots in any country where Spanish is spoken.